wkumari/draft-ietf-dnsop-nsec-aggressiveuse/README.md

 Internet-Draft              NSEC/NSEC3 usage                   June 2016

+     12.1.
+Version draft-fujiwara-dnsop-nsec-aggressiveuse-01 . . .
+10
+     12.2.
+Version draft-fujiwara-dnsop-nsec-aggressiveuse-02 . . .
+10
+     12.3.
+Version draft-fujiwara-dnsop-nsec-aggressiveuse-03 . . .
+11
+   13. References  . . . . . . . . . . . . . . . . . . . . . . . . .
+11
+     13.1.
+Normative References . . . . . . . . . . . . . . . . . .
+11
+     13.2.
+Informative References . . . . . . . . . . . . . . . . .
+12
+   Appendix A.  Aggressive negative caching from RFC 5074  . . . . .
+12
+   Appendix B.  Detailed implementation idea . . . . . . . . . . . .
+13
+   Authors' Addresses  . . . . . . . . . . . . . . . . . . . . . . .
+15

 1. Introduction

-   A DNS negative cache does currently exist, and is used to cache the fact that a name does not exist.
-This method of negative caching requires exact matching, which leads to unnecessary additional lookups, which have negative implications for DoS survivability, increases latency, leads to extra resource utilization on both authoritative and recursive servers, and decreases privacy by leaking queries.
+   A DNS negative cache currently exists, and is used to cache the fact that a name does not exist.
+This method of negative caching requires exact matching; this leads to unnecessary additional lookups, which have negative implications for DoS survivability, increases latency, leads to extra resource utilization on both authoritative and recursive servers, and decreases privacy by leaking queries.

-   This document proposes a minor change to RFC 4035 to allow recursive resolvers to use NSEC/NSEC3 resource records to aggressively cache negative answers.
-This would allow such resolvers to respond with NXDOMAIN immediately if the name in question falls into a range expressed by a NSEC/NSEC3 resource record in the cache.
+   This document updates RFC 4035 to allow recursive resolvers to use NSEC/NSEC3 resource records to aggressively cache negative answers.
+   This would allow such resolvers to respond with NXDOMAIN immediately if the name in question falls into a range expressed by a NSEC/NSEC3 resource record already in the cache.

    Aggressive Negative Caching was first proposed in Section 6 of DNSSEC Lookaside Validation (DLV) [RFC5074] in order to find covering NSEC